 Food material consists of plant or animal cells.
 Each cell contain DNA in their nucleus.
 Digestion of DNA takes place in small intestine by the action of enzyme succus entricus.

 Malnutrition covers :

-Malnutrition is the condition of having less than required amount of food or more than required amount of food.
-Both condition is harmful to health.
+Malnutrition is the condition of having less than the required amount of food or more than the required amount of food.
+Both conditions are harmful to health.
 So, malnutrition covers both undernutrition and overnutrition.

 A patient is generally advised to specially consume more meat, lentils, milk and eggs in diet only when he suffers from

 The deficiency of proteins within the body is responsible for a disease, known as kwashiorkor.
 So, a kwashiorkor diseased patient is generally advised to specially, consume more meat, lentils, milk and eggs because these are rich sources of protein.

 What should be filled in to replace question mark in the following sequence:

 ? → Trypsinogen → Trypsin